MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 - AuditAndNotify: The rule operates the same as in Audit mode, but notifications are also enabled.
 - Enforce: All actions specified in the rule are taken.
 This is the default value.

+> [!NOTE]
+>
+> In the Audit mode, the action GenerateIncidentReport is going to be executed.
+> In the AuditAndNotify mode, actions GenerateIncidentReport and GenerateNotification are going to be executed.

 ```yaml
 Type: RuleMode
 Parameter Sets: (All)